 $10,000 per year or more

 Mayor Charlie Hales and the City Commissioners enthusiastically supported the Small Legal Business Clinic as an important resource for Portland’s small business community.
 The City of Portland has been a huge supporter of the SBLC and our mission since 2006.

 The second largest law firm in Oregon, Schwabe played a leadership role in helping to establish the SBLC.
 Schwabe’s continued support for the clinic illustrates their commitment to the goals of the SBLC.

 Stoel Rives has a one hundred year tradition of being a leader in Portland’s legal community.
-Providing the SBLC with major funding, as well as furniture and pro bono legal assistance, has enabled us to thrive.
+Providing the SBLC with major funding, as well as pro bono legal assistance, has enabled us to thrive.

 Community Supporting Partners